espressif/vscode-esp-idf-extension/README.md

 When you open a `Kconfig`, `Kconfig.projbuild` or `Kconfig.in` file we provide syntax highlighting.
 If `idf.useIDFKconfigStyle` is enabled, we also provide ESP-IDF Kconfig style syntax validation such as indent validation and not closing blocks found (Example: menu-endmenu).
 Please review [Kconfig Formatting Rules](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/kconfig.html) and [Kconfig Language](https://github.com/espressif/esp-idf/blob/master/tools/kconfig/kconfig-language.txt) for further details about the ESP-IDF Kconfig formatting rules and Kconfig language in general.

+## ESP Rainmaker Support

+We support connecting, viewing and editing of ESP Rainmaker enabled devices out of the box, please [refer here](https://github.com/espressif/esp-idf/blob/master/docs/ESP_RAINMAKER.md) for more info

 ## Forum

 If you are lost at any point you can always ask question, help and suggestion in the [forum](https://spectrum.chat/espidf-vsc?tab=posts), apart from creating Github Issues.
 For all the [ESP-IDF](https://github.com/espressif/esp-idf) related concerns please follow [their suggested channel](https://esp32.com) of communications.